-Like everything else in a computer, the speakers can also fail.
-Make sure the computer sound card works properly by connecting either another pair of speakers to the computer, or a pair of headphones.
+Like any other hardware component in a computer, the device producing sound can fail.
+Make sure the computer sound card works properly by connecting either another pair of speakers or a pair of headphones.

 Note: Do not test the sound through a game or other program, see if a CD or a sound file works.
 A program or game may have its own sound related problems that do not relate to a sound card.

-If another pair of speakers or headphones also doesn't work, your sound card has problems.
-See our Missing or lost sound in Windows document for troubleshooting sound card issues.
+If another pair of speakers or headphones also doesn't work, your sound card is likely experiencing issues.
+See our Missing or lost sound in Windows document for troubleshooting help.

 Windows speaker setup

-If you are running Microsoft Windows, make sure the speaker setup is correct.
-During an installation of another program the speaker software setup may have changed causing issues with your sound.
-To do this follow the steps below.
+If you are running Microsoft Windows, make sure the speaker setup is correct by following the steps below.

 - Open the Control Panel